Rare footage of Glenn Gould at his private retreat, a cottage on the shore of Lake Simcoe north of Toronto, 1959.

 The night sky flashed through the window and five seconds later the crash of thunder.
 The sky had come a-calling.

 You are the eye of the storm and the sturm of the drang and you are dead.
-Deadeye Dick killed with a stick, a stick in the eye, eyeing half the world and the other half can go to hell.
+Deadeye Dick killed with a stick, a stick in the eye.

 We are shut in and shut out.
 Perhaps we are paying for our sins.
 Sins against our wives and husbands, fathers and mothers, sons and daughters.
 And they, at least the ones who are still alive, are paying for their sins against us.
 A harsh penalty for all, but maybe we deserved it.

 Many of us are in solitary confinement.
 The isolation is the hardest to bear.
 In total despair, you take the gun from the drawer.
 Young beautiful girls and boys who have only begun to live.
 Loneliness can be worse than death.
 Death becomes instant release.
 You don’t even hear the gunshot.
 You will see your dead loved ones before the gun falls from your hand.

 Or you won’t.
 That’s the chance you take.
 If you don’t see them you won’t know it.
 That’s the fail-safe feature of the ungodly plan, so we don’t exist in an eternity of misery.
 The Godly plan has a different outcome.
 You can read about it in the Bible.
 Millions have.
 Millions believe in the Godly plan.

 Belief in the Godly plan requires faith, and faith is the most elusive creature in the human psyche.
 Even if you think you’ve got it by the tail, it’s hard to hold onto.
 It’s Jehovah’s jackrabbit.

 You could spend all your days and weeks and months and years in isolation just trying to grab hold of that jackrabbit.